 Renewable diesel is made from fats, oils and grease feedstocks then produced through hydrotreating (isomerization), gasification, pyrolysis, and other thermochemical and biochemical means.
-Rather than being blended into traditional diesel, such is biodiesel, renewable diesel can be used as a stand-alone product.
-Currently, renewable diesel production in the United States is limited, with most renewable diesel imported from Singapore.
+Rather than being blended into traditional diesel, such is biodiesel, it can be used as a stand-alone product.
+Currently, renewable diesel production in the United States is limited, with most of it imported from Singapore.
 As of 2018, there were four commercial renewable diesel plants with a combined capacity of 356 million gallons.

-As companies search for transportation-related emission reductions in either scope 1 or scope 3 categories renewable diesel presents a value proposition inclusive of fewer greenhouse gas emissions – represented through a carbon intensity score that can be 85% lower than traditional diesel, depending on feedstock source.
+As companies search for transportation-related emission reductions in either scope 1 or scope 3 categories, renewable diesel presents a value proposition inclusive of fewer greenhouse gas emissions.
+This is represented through a carbon intensity score that can be 85% lower than traditional diesel, depending on feedstock source.
 It can also reduce NOx emissions by 10%.

 From a cost perspective, renewable diesel qualifies as a renewable fuel under the federal Renewable Fuel Standard, California’s Low Carbon Fuel Standard and Oregon’s Clean Fuels Program, which were all created to expand clean fuel solutions and reduce transportation-related emissions.
-Renewable diesel continues to expand as part of the solution to California’s transportation-related emission problem.
+The fuel continues to expand as part of the solution to California’s transportation-related emission problem.

-Depending on feedstock used to produce renewable diesel, another set of environmental concerns potentially emerge.
+Depending on the feedstock used to produce the fuel, another set of environmental concerns potentially emerge.
 Palm oil used in some production is tied to issues like deforestation and destruction of local habitats.
 As companies consider true environmental impact of renewable diesel – feedstock sourcing should be factored into the overall sustainability value.